ankit-dreamvu/TB-visualization/README.md

 2. Classes for production, development and testing are in config.py but this has to be integrated with uploader.py
 3. All the database code has to be organized in model.py
 4. GET and POST REST API error response code has to be added.
-4. Session has to be maintained for each upload.
+5. Session has to be maintained for each upload.
-5. The google maps API key URL is exposed in the visualize.html, it should be sent via post call
+6. The google maps API key URL is exposed in the visualize.html, it should be sent via post call
-5. Code has to be cleaned up.

-## TODO: Implement heat map and try to accomodate above mentioned changes.
+## TODO: Clean up the code and organize the code to models.py

 ## Setup